Construction Costs in Los Angeles

 Electrical and Low-Voltage

 Electrical scope includes power distribution, lighting, and lighting control systems.
 Low-voltage and home automation are typically a separate package and include structured data wiring, audio/visual, security, access control, home automation, motorized shading, and landscape lighting control.
-The low-voltage and automation scope is where costs on luxury projects diverge significantly from standard residential construction.
+The low-voltage and automation scope is where costs on high-end projects diverge most dramatically from standard residential construction.
+A standard home might have $15,000 to $25,000 in low-voltage wiring and basic networking.
+A fully integrated smart home with a platform like Crestron or Savant, distributed audio throughout, a dedicated theater, motorized shading on every window, and integrated security can exceed $500,000, driven by the complexity of system integration, programming, and the infrastructure that has to be in place before walls close.

 Scope Typical Cost Range